 Participants should anticipate very long days during this workshop.
 Sunrise is typically around 4:30am and sunset lasts until midnight.
 Four of our days involve outfitter based tours for 8-10 hour stretches.
 This combined with the long daylight hours will make for some very long days.
 We will do our best to provide some down time when available.
 Weather is always a variable in Alaska.
 Plan for all types of weather….rain, sun, cold.

 There are two main hikes on this workshop.
 One consists of a 1/2 mile walk on a flat beach to a view deck and the other is a 2 mile hike up to Harding Icefield to overlook Exit Glacier.
 The latter is an optional hike as there are facilities at the trailhead should a participant not wish to hike.

-The bear viewing excursion will require transport by float plan to the lodge and photographing from a pontoon boat.
-Participants must be able to navigate access to enter and exit plane and be able to maneauver to photograph from a boat.
+The bear viewing excursion will require transport by float plane to the lodge and photographing from a pontoon boat.
+Participants must be able to navigate access to enter and exit plane and be able to maneuver to photograph from a boat.

 Sea kayaking will consist of a minimum of 15 minutes of paddling to reach great viewpoints of Bear Glacier up to two hours if additional exploration is desired.
 The camp has shelter facilities if participants opt to spend less time kayaking.

 Our workshop will begin and end at the Courtyard by Marriott in Anchorage.
 The first two nights and the last night of lodging is included in your workshop fee based on double occupancy.
 Should you wish a single room supplement you may request that at registration for an additional fee.
 A courtesy block of rooms are available for the pre-workshop night of June 21st and the day the workshop ends on June 28th.
 These rooms must be reserved and paid for by contacting the hotel directly.
 For pre- and post-workshop lodging reservations, please email Mark Hamlin at firstname.lastname@example.org with your request(s).